Fiber Q & A

 - One last wash: rinse and scrub with acetone until white paper towels come up clean.

-- If the metal is aluminum, I use West System's two part etch kit.
-See http://www.westsystem.com/webpages/userinfo/manual/index.htm#2.1 for West System's recommendations on special preparation for various materials.
+- For aluminum, I used West System's two part etch kit.
 This nearly doubles the strength of the bond according to West.
 The idea is to convert the aluminum oxide that forms on raw aluminum.
 Aluminum oxide only takes fractions of a second after it is sand blasted to form, so there is no such thing as getting rid of the oxide by sanding it just before bonding.
+[Note, West System no longer recommends the acid etch, as its G/flex epoxy bonds to oxidized aluminum.
+See test results here and West System's Use Guides for recommendations on special preparation for various materials. -- John Allen]

 Q: You mention using West dispensing pumps but did you also use West Epoxy?